Table of Contents

 The research landscape is expanding.

 We are seeing the results of Texas’ long-range goal to expand investment in institutional research.
 In 2010, only four doctoral universities in the state qualified as “R1” research institutions, which conduct the highest level of research activity.
-Today we have 11 R1 universities, as well as 11 institutions in the second tier of research activity.
+Today we have 16 R1 universities – leading the nation in top-tier research universities – as well as 16 institutions in the second tier of research activity.

-Research expenditures in Texas increased by $670 million from 2020 to 2023.
-That represents 67% of our goal, with seven years left to generate the remaining 33%.
+Research expenditures in Texas increased by $1 billion from 2020 to 2024, meeting our 2030 goal with six years to spare.

+Texas must remain vigilant in pursuing valuable research dollars that move our knowledge and economy forward.
 Funding comes in waves, rather than a steady stream, and is determined at the federal level largely through grants from the National Institutes of Health, the National Science Foundation, and other sources.
-Texas must remain vigilant in pursuing valuable research dollars that move our knowledge and economy forward.
+Budget changes at these agencies may affect the amount available to disburse for research at Texas universities.